Step 1: Identify how much pasture you need to feed your stock on hand for the next 2-3 months and reduce the effective grazing area to match intake.

 Step 3 & Step 4: Spraying out poor performing paddocks for summer crop use or summer fallow.

 Once you have your spring grazing sorted, it’s time to decide whether to grow summer crop or summer fallow for an autumn regrassing programme.
 Summer crops such as millet or forage sorghum are very useful as they utilise small amounts of rainfall and grow high quality feed to graze over summer, and if they aren’t needed you can make hay or silage with them.
-Legume crops like lab labs or cow peas can be used to grow high quality forage that also fixes nitrogen, leaving you a fertile paddock to plant into next autumn.
-Work out how many hectares of summer crop you may need.
+Legume crops like lab labs or cow peas can be used to grow high quality forage that also fixes nitrogen, leaving you a fertile paddock to plant into next autumn brassica crops, work out how many hectares of summer crop you may need.

 In the example above the 200 cows will require about 40ha of summer crop for 75 days on crop if it was yielding 6MT DM/ha.
 Using the example above we have now accounted for 120ha of our 200ha farm with 40ha of summer crop and 80ha being grazed by the cattle.